canalguada/nicy/README.md

 ## About
 Set the execution environment and configure the resources that spawned and running processes are allowed to share.
 ## Why
 My legacy low-end hardware quickly turns nasty, running hot then shutting down, when launching too many or modern "resource hungry" softwares.
-But controlling the resources that some of them request help that hardware to be servieable again.
+But controlling the resources that some of them request help that hardware to be serviceable again.

 I used to install [Ananicy](https://github.com/Nefelim4ag/Ananicy), an auto nice daemon, with community rules support, that relies too on the Linux Control Groups ([Cgroups](https://en.wikipedia.org/wiki/Cgroups)).